LearnerLYH/Git_repository/readme.txt

-Git is a version control sysytem.
+Git is a distributed version control sysytem.
 Git is free software
-Learning Git uses
-Git is usefull